TheOneAboveAll/TheOneAboveAll.github.io/_posts/2015-08-19-Character-Balance-Changes-Preview.md

 - Wolverine’s Bleed ability can now stack
 - Wolverine’s Primal Rage (Special 3) now causes bleed

 These changes aim to stay true to Wolverine’s regenerative powers, but even the playing field between attackers and defenders.
 Attacking with Wolverine now sees a greater benefit of Regeneration, which was previously extremely defender-bias; Regeneration triggers across the board are now much more consistent.
-We also amped up his Bleed by allowing it to stack, and added a new Bleed trigger to Primal Rage (Special 3).
+We also amped up his Bleed by allowing it to stack, and added a new Bleed trigger to Primal Rage.

 **Special Note:** Because of the large change this represents, Realm of Legends Wolverine will still use the old system of regeneration.